temporalio/documentation/docs/node/cancellation-scopes.md

 - [`withTimeout(timeoutMs, fn)`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#withtimeout): if timeout triggers before `fn` resolves the scope will be cancelled, triggering cancellation of enclosed operations, such as activities and timers.
   - Equivalent to `new CancellationScope({ cancellable: true, timeout: timeoutMs }).run(fn)`.

 Cancellations are applied to _cancellation scopes_, which can encompass an entire workflow or just part of one.
 Scopes can be nested, and cancellation propagates from outer scopes to inner ones.
 A Workflow's `main` function runs in the outermost scope.
-Cancellations are handled by catching `CancelledError`s thrown by _cancellable operations_ (see below).
+Cancellations are handled by catching `CancelledFailure`s thrown by _cancellable operations_ (see below).

 `CancellationScope.run()` and the static helpers mentioned above all return native JS Promises, so you can use the familiar Promise APIs like `Promise.all` and `Promise.race` to model your async logic.